-The present invention provides a method of conducting a sleep analysis by collecting physiologic and kinetic data from a subject with a wireless data acquisition system, in a non-traditional location such as a hospital room, nursing home, a satellite hospital, hotel, and the like.
-The sleep 10 analysis, including clinical and research sleep studies, can be used in the diagnosis of sleeping disorders and other diseases or conditions with sleep signatures, such as Parkinson's, epilepsy, chronic heart failure, chronic obstructive pulmonary disorder, or other neurological, cardiac, pulmo-15 nary, or muscular disorders.
+The present invention provides a method of conducting a sleep analysis by collecting physiologic and kinetic data from a subject, preferably via a wireless in-home data acquisition system, while the subject attempts to sleep at home.
+The sleep analysis, including clinical and research sleep studies and cardiorespiratory studies, can be used in the diagnosis of sleeping disorders and other diseases or conditions with sleep signatures, such as Parkinson's, epilepsy, chronic heart failure, chronic obstructive pulmonary disorder, or other neurological, cardiac, pulmonary, or muscular disorders.
+The method of the present invention can also be used to determine if environmental factors at the subject's home are preventing restorative sleep.